doergestim/satellite-security/Labs/redLabs/TheDenial/TheDenialLab.md

    --data-binary @stale.json'
 ```

-- Watch the dashboard, values freeze/loop, operators see **stale data**
+Watch the dashboard.
+You should see values freeze/loop, and operators will see **stale data**.

 <hr>